The common access to the Tauherenikau Valley is along Marchant Road at Kaitoke.

-  Up: The track to both Cone Saddle and the Walls turn-off starts immediately by the hut and heads up a zig-zag and the track beyond for 7 minutes, where the main track to Cone Saddle continues ahead.
-The short-cut track to the Walls turn-off swings R up a gentle spur to reach the main Cone — Reeves ridge in 25 minutes.
-Seven minutes S along this ridge is the Walls turn-off, where the track swings L to the Waiohine River, see 9.3.
+Up: The track to both Cone Saddle and the Walls Whare turn-off starts immediately by the hut.
+After 7 minutes, the main track to Cone Saddle continues ahead.
+The track to the Walls Whare turn-off swings R up a gentle spur to reach the main Cone — Reeves ridge in 25 minutes.
+Seven minutes S along this ridge is the Walls Whare turn-off, where the track swings L to the Waiohine River, see 9.3. [revised October 2017]

 From Cone Saddle the start of the old graded pack track is easily picked up as it gently zig-zags uphill.
 After 15 minutes, the pack track turns R down to Cone Hut while the Walls Whare track continues on reaching the Mt Reeves turn-off in a further 7 minutes.
 Thus far the trail is straightforward OT travel.